agakadela/snip/README.md

 - The app extracts the transcript
 - Sends the transcript to an AI model (LLaMA 4 Maverick via OpenRouter)
 - Returns a natural, casual summary under 30 seconds long
-- Plays the summary aloud using the browser’s voice engine
+- Plays the summary aloud using the browser's voice engine
 - Stores results locally to avoid duplicate calls
 - If API rate limits are hit, users can paste their own OpenRouter key